Kaisik Wong: Life and career

 Wong was born and raised in San Francisco's Chinatown neighborhood.
 His father was an accountant and his mother a homemaker from New Orleans.
 By the age of 14, Wong was silk-screening fabrics and making his own clothes, shoes, and accessories.
 At the urging of his art teacher, Wong dropped out of high school at 15 and studied at the Pacific Fashion Institute in San Francisco.

 At 17 years old, Wong moved to New York where he worked with designer Adele Simpson in 1967.
 He traveled to Paris where he met Salvador Dalí, Yves Saint Laurent, Thierry Mugler, and Pierre Cardin.
 He turned down a position to work for Cardin.
 In the early 1970s, Wong returned to San Francisco to launch his own fashion label, Muuntux, which was sold in his own boutique until 1973.
-He made stage costumes for Tina Turner and Elton John.
-Funk singer Betty Davis wore one of his creations on the cover of her 1974 album They Say I'm Different.
+He made stage costumes for Tina Turner, Anjelica Huston, and Elton John.

 Wong collaborated with filmmaker Steven F. Arnold, protégé of Salvador Dalí, to create costumed for the Cockettes.
 This led to collaborations with Dali himself.
 Wong created costumes for Dali and exhibited his creations at the opening of Dalí Theatre and Museum in Figueras, Spain in 1974.
 Wong often appeared in public dressed in full costume as a mythological Chinese trickster called the Monkey King, a role he played for Dali.

 Wong's aesthetic was described as "bridging a prevalent gap between the hippie movement and an era of glam-rock."
 His designs were often inspired by ancient civilizations, incorporating kimono, tunics, tapestries, and the embroideries and appliques of South America and Asia.
 He also fused futurism with mythic themes.
 His garments were entirely handmade without any use of patterns.
 His partner Jesus Santiago also designed with him.
 1978 interview for New York Magazine, Kwon quotes Wong's own words that his clothing served a purpose: “The idea is to get people together and get them in touch with the changing of the seasons.
 The clothes in the collection are merely functional versions of what we do in the theater.”